Sandhya-Jayashree/Eeki-dev-test/README.md

 - Target the `app-dev-release.apk` file
 - Run on Android Emulator (or modify for real device)
 - Use UiAutomator2 automation engine

+Note: Two tests have been intentionally made to fail to demonstrate the error handling and reporting capabilities.